The Double Refuge 🍷 Prologue

 Let us go and make our visit.

-Every ideal Prufrock dares to lift into the sky is instantly brought down to earth by the most insignificant thing, such as the smell of a lady’s perfume or the bald spot on the top of his head.
-His oracular propensity to dare to “disturb the universe” becomes a quasi-sexual worry about whether or not he should “dare to eat a peach.”
+The rest of the poem follows the pattern set up by this juxtaposition between Dante's epic journey to the afterlife and Prufrock's disillusioned meanderings through the foggy streets of London.
+Every ideal Prufrock thinks of lifting into the sky he instantly brings down to earth by considering the most insignificant thing, such as the smell of a lady’s perfume, or the bald spot on the top of his head.
+Prufrock’s oracular propensity to dare to “disturb the universe” becomes a quasi-sexual worry about whether or not he should “dare to eat a peach.”
 Enticed by the sight of bare arms, he suggests he’s an aesthete lover, but then immediately surrenders to insecurity:

 And I have known the arms already, known them all—